aspnet/AzureSignalR-samples/samples/Management/README.md

-Azure SignalR Service Management SDK Sample (Legacy)
+Azure SignalR Service Management SDK Sample
 =================================

-This sample shows the legacy usage of Azure SignalR Service Management SDK.
+This sample shows the usage of Azure SignalR Service Management SDK.

 * Message Publisher: shows how to publish messages to SignalR clients using Management SDK.
 * Negotiation Server: shows how to negotiate client from you app server to Azure SignalR Service using Management SDK.